How to Extract Irish Payslip Data to Excel

 Financial DocumentsPayrollIrelandExcelPAYEPRSIUSC

 Extracting Irish payslip data to Excel means turning each payslip into one structured row with columns for the pay period, employee name or identifier, gross pay, PAYE, USC, employee PRSI, other deductions, net pay, and a source reference.
 If you need to extract Irish payslip data to Excel, the real job is not copying text out of a PDF.
-It is preserving each labeled amount in a format that can be filtered, reconciled, and checked against the original slip.
+It is preserving each labelled amount in a format that can be filtered, reconciled, and checked against the original slip.

 That separation matters more in Irish payroll than many teams expect.
 PAYE, USC, PRSI, pension deductions, Local Property Tax, and construction-specific lines such as CWPS should not disappear into one generic deductions total if the spreadsheet is going to support bookkeeping, payroll review, or month-end checks.
-Once those labels are collapsed, the file stops being a review tool and becomes a cleanup project.

 Build the Spreadsheet Around the Review Workflow